syncfusion-content/flutter-docs/Flutter/linear-gauge/marker_pointer.md

 ## Change the size

 The size of the marker pointer can be changed by the 'height' and 'width' properties of 'LinearShapePointer'.
-The below code snippet demonstartes changing the size of a shape pointer.
+The below code snippet demonstrates changing the size of a shape pointer.

 {% highlight dart %}